No Radial Excitations in Low Energy QCD. II. The Shrinking Radius of Hadrons: Abstract

 \begin{quote}

 {\textit {{The Law of the Hadronic Spectrum}}}: {\it There are no radial excitations in low-energy QCD.}

 \end{quote}

-Now we shall discuss the implications of this law.
+Now we shall discuss the implications of this first law.

 By definition, whenever radial excitations between two particles do exist, the particles are pushed apart.
 For example, a radially excited hydrogen atom has larger average distance between its proton and its electron (i.e. a larger radius) than the same atom in its ground state.
-As the radial excitation quantum number $n_r$ increases, so does the radius.
+As the radial excitation quantum number $n_r$ increases, so does the radius of the atom.
 Eventually, as $n_r\rightarrow \infty$, the radius becomes infinite and the electron is separated from the proton.
 This process is known as ionization of the atom.

-It is therefore clear that the absence of radial excitations in the hadron spectrum is directly related to the prohibition on separation of the constituents of a hadron, that is, it is directly related to quark confinement.
-Since radial excitations are prohibited for hadrons, but other excitations -- such as orbital excitations -- are not prohibited, it must follow that the distance between the quarks in excited states cannot be larger than their distance in the corresponding ground state, or else such excitations would have been prohibited for hadrons just as radial excitations are.
+It is therefore clear that the absence of radial excitations in the hadron spectrum is directly related to the prohibition on separation of the constituents of a hadron, that is, it is directly related to the phenomenon called quark confinement.
+In other words, there is no radial excitation in the presence of confinement.
+Since radial excitations are prohibited for hadrons, but other excitations -- such as orbital excitations -- are allowed, it must follow that the distance between the quarks in excited states cannot be larger than their distance in the corresponding ground state, or else such excitations would have been prohibited for hadrons just as radial excitations are.

 Therefore, we now have:

 \begin{quote}

 {\textit {{The Law of Ground State Hadrons}}}: {\it The radius of a hadron is largest when the hadron is in its ground state.}